Dhruv0805/DS/README.md

-Note: if you Dowload .exe file Do not forget raylib.dill file , if you don't have it the exe file do not Work. same for compilation of code.
+Note: if you Dowload .exe file Do not forget dowload raylib.dll file and gameTool , if you don't have it the exe file not Work. same for compilation of code.